ABrofferio/TechAcademy_Drills/WebPageGenerating_DbGUI/README.md

 ###README
-This is my drill to create a GUI that allows the user to pick a theme and add content to generate a basic webpage
+This is my drill to create a GUI in Python3 that allows the user to pick a theme and add content to generate a basic webpage